How does an ATV charge its battery?

 The stator and flywheel are located inside the engine behind this cover.

-One typical charging system style has the rotor mounted directly to the shaft, inside the stator.
+One typical charging system style has the rotor mounted directly to the shaft inside the stator.
 On the outside of the rotor, you’ll have several magnets.

-Both systems basically work the same way: When the magnets on the rotor or the flywheel spin past the coils on the stator, the magnet will induce a current in the coils.
+Both systems work the same way: When the magnets on the rotor or the flywheel spin past the coils on the stator, the magnet will induce a current in the coils.
 With each revolution, this current reverses itself, and you get an alternating current.

-However, this current is too unstable to be let directly into the bike’s electrical system as the voltage varies in-line with the engine speed, and at full speed is way too high.
+However, this current is too unstable to be let directly into the bike’s electrical system as the voltage varies in line with the engine speed and, at full speed, is way too high.

 regulator